thomasdenecker/bPeaks-application/README.md

 # bPeaks-application
 This is a Web Application developed to facilitate the use of the bPeaks R package.
-It helps 1) tu run a peak calling analysis with bPeaks and 2) to explore the obtained results.
+It helps 1) tu run a peak calling analysis with bPeaks and 2) to explore the obtained results. bPeaks application web site is available [here](https://thomasdenecker.github.io/bPeaks-application/)

 ## Requirements